LuJiansen/scNanoHi-C/README.md

 - Input files:
     - `pass.fastq.gz` the output sequencing data from Nanopore platform;
-    - `bc_index` a tab-separated file containing PCR barcodes (1-96) in the first column and an optional library name in second column as follows:
+    - `bc_index` a tab-separated file containing PCR barcodes (1-96) in the first column, the start and end of TN5 barcodes (1-24) in the second and third column and an optional library name in the fourth column as follows:

-        ```
+        ```bash
         $ head bc_index
-        65
-        66
-        67
-        68
+        25      1       8       A
+        25      17      24      A
+        26      9       16      B
+        27      17      24      C
         ```

+        The resulted name of cells in this example will be:

+        ```bash
+        A25B1
+        A25B2
+        ...
+        C27B24
+        ```

+        And the library name will assign with ‘P’, if the library name was not supplied.
+In default, if the file contains only the first column, all 1-24 TN5 barcodes will be used for each PCR barcode.

 - Output files:
     - `raw_data/`  containing raw fastq files for each single cell